xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 Good thing about user acceptance testing for our website is all our classmates of MSc computer science program can be a member of potential user.
 They have learnt some basic knowledge and skills about coding but are not professional enough or experienced enough, very close to target user of this website.

-Two stages were set for a user acceptance testing plan.
+We introduced user testing in each cycle of our sprints.
+But the first several sprints only involved small-scale tests which focused on our key users.
+Check user stories of each sprint for detail.
+The massive user acceptance test was taken on 23rd April onwards.
+Two stages were set for that, cognitive walk-through and user questionnaire.

 <a name="_3.1"></a>
 ### - Cognitive walk-through